Hannah Arendt

 To choose your video from the list, click below on the drop-down menu icon at the top right:

-Biography: life of Arendt
+Biography: Life of Arendt

 Youth

-The rise of perils
+The Rise of Perils

-She divorced her first husband, the young German philosopher Günther Anders, whom she had married in 1929, and married Heinrich Blücher, a German refugee.
+She divorced her first husband, the young German philosopher Günther Anders, whom she had married in 1929, and married Heinrich Blücher, a fellow German refugee.

-She was arrested in France, where she was interned.She was arrested in France and interned in the Gurs camp, from which she escaped to Portugal.
-Thanks to her contacts with an American diplomat, she obtained a passport for America and settled in New York, from where she could only watch helplessly as the tragedy unfolded.
+She was arrested in France and interned in the Gurs camp, from which she managed to escape to Portugal.
+Through contacts with an American diplomat, she obtained a passport for America and settled in New York, where she could only watch helplessly as the tragedy unfolded.

 In New York

-Main works
+Main Works

 Love and Saint Augustine, Chicago: University of Chicago Press, 1998